buzzie71/MaskOfFutures/README.md

 ===
 Changelog
 ===
+0.14.3
+   - Updated for Minecraft version 1.13.2.
+This plugin was built against spigot-1.13.2-R0.1-SNAPSHOT.jar obtained on November 2, 2018 at 10:45 AM PDT.

 0.14.2
    - Updated for Minecraft version 1.13.1.
 This plugin was built against spigot-1.13.1-R0.1-SNAPSHOT.jar obtained on October 6, 2018 at 9:17 PM PDT.
    - Added per-player toggling between vanilla and custom death messages.
 This can be done with /toggle-oldmsg, and (unlike for muting death messages) the choice is persistent across server restarts.
 Capability for admins to toggle the death messages for other players is not implemented at this time.